The Last Clock: Premonition

 Dr. Luciano was a genuinely nice person, which made me hate him even more.
 No one in the world should be this nice, and if they are, it’s usually because they want something in exchange.
 That’s how I saw it at least.
 It always felt to me that there was something kind people were hiding.
 Regardless, I mustered a “thank you,” at his proposal, and took a seat in class.

 If solitary confinement manifested a form larger than a padded room, it would be Ives Hall.
 Classrooms were windowless, stairways were void of all living presence, even the flooring felt like it was trying to suck the souls of all that walked it.
 Each step towards the classroom was a rubber creak that echoed through the hall, until I reached the classroom.
 I wasn’t expecting Alyss to look up at me, nor was I expecting her to give me such a mortified look.
 She continued the look of concern as I took my seat behind her, yet, knowing the person that she is, a joke was about to present itself.
 “What the hell happened to you?
 Did you try making rain angels?”
 And there it was.
 Since I met her at the start of the semester, she’s always been the kind of person that would joke about the worst possible situations.
 I always believed that the term “too soon” should never apply to anything, and it seemed as she felt the same.
 It’s why I found her interesting and decided to work with her as a partner for class projects, but, being the butt of the joke never did amuse me.
+I guess I'm a hypocrite in that regard.
+Whatever.
 “I hope your pocket is lined with rice,” she joked again.
 “Wanna make sure your phone stays dry.”

 “Thanks,” I said in the snidest way possible.